knurling-rs/defmt/book/src/bitfields.md

 The bitfield argument is expected to be a *unsigned* integer that's large enough to contain the bitfields.
 For example, if bitfield ranges only cover up to bit `11` (e.g. `=8..12`) then the argument must be at least `u16`.

-Bit indices are little-endian: the 0th bit is the rightmost bit.

 When paired with a positional parameter it can be used to display the bitfields of a register.
 ``` rust
 # extern crate defmt;